The Nuclear Star Cluster of M 74: a fossil record of the very early stages of a star-forming galaxy: Introduction

 Most evidence of the trends described above comes from NSCs hosted by ETGs, while it needs to be further investigated in LTGs.
 Several kinematic and stellar-population studies revealed morphological dependencies. \citet{Pinna2021} analyzed the spatially resolved kinematics of eleven NSCs.
 While rotation is ubiquitous in the full sample, NSCs in LTGs are typically rotation-dominated and associated with central gas inflow, whereas those in ETGs show slower rotation, more complexity and signatures of past mergers (especially at lower NSC masses).
 NSCs in very LTGs (Scd or later types) are on average young, but made up of stellar populations of different ages, with prolonged and recurrent star formation until the present day \citep{Walcher2005,Walcher2006, Rossa2006, Kacharov2018}.
 NSCs in LTGs also showed a diversity in their ages and metallicities \citep{Kacharov2018}.
-NSCs are on average older in earlier types spirals (${\sim}1-2$~Gyr) and younger, less massive, and more metal poor in the latest types (about a couple of hundred Myr, \citealt{Rossa2006, Walcher2006}).
+Despite the scatter, NSCs follow an average trend being generally older in earlier-type spirals (${\sim}1-2$~Gyr) and younger, less massive, and more metal-poor in the latest types (about a couple of hundred Myr, \citealt{Rossa2006, Walcher2006}).
 Combined trends with galaxy mass and morphological types support a link between NSC formation and the host-galaxy evolution.

 While simulations have reproduced aspects of both formation channels, systematic theoretical studies across galaxy types are still lacking.
 On the one hand, individual parsec-scale resolution $N$-body simulations were essential to show that star cluster inspiral can easily lead to the observed properties of NSCs \citep[e.g.,][]{Mastrobuono2014, Arcasedda2014, ArcaSedda2020, Mastrobuono2023,Mastrobuono2025}.
 On the other hand, other simulations have shown that in-situ formation is needed to explain the complexity in the kinematics and stellar population properties of stars in the center, e.g., of the Milky Way \citep[e.g.,][]{Mapelli2012a, Mastrobuono2019}.
 However, in numerical simulations, larger galaxy samples and a cosmological context are needed to assess the impact of internal and external galaxy-evolution processes in the formation of nuclear structures, while the study of NSCs requires very high spatial and mass resolution, posing a serious computational challenge.
 Cosmological simulations of galaxies at redshift $z{\sim}1.5$ by \citet{Brown2018} showed the presence of central clusters (made up of only few stellar particles), with extended star formation histories (SFHs) leading to large spreads in ages and metallicities, and global higher metallicities than their host galaxy.
 A recent study using the Engineering Dwarfs at Galaxy Formation's Edge (EDGE) simulations \citep{Agertz2020} traced back the emergence of an NSC in four models of low-mass dwarf galaxies (with stellar masses between $10^6$ and $10^7$\msun, \citealt{Gray2025}).
 The NSC forms at redshift $z{\sim}2$ during a starburst triggered by a major merger, but also contains a previously formed population of stars.